 Welcome to Italy!

-Italy is a must-go destination in Europe with incredible sights, delicious food & wine, and rich history.
+Italy is a must-visit destination in Europe with incredible sights, delicious food & wine, and rich history.

-On this trip, you will not only visit the Eternal City of Rome but you will also immerse yourself in the local sustainable lifestyle of the Umbria region.
+Visit the Eternal City of Rome, wine and dine in Florence, and immerse yourself in the local sustainable lifestyle of the Umbria region.

-Explore the region hiking the countryside hills at Marmore Waterfall, the highest waterfall in Europe and discover the ancient caves in Frasassi.
+Hike the countryside hills at Marmore Waterfall, the highest man-made waterfall in Europe, and explore medieval castles in Bevagna.

 Duration: 7 days & 6 nights

-Start: Rome Fiumicino International Airport (FCO) -- Rome, Italy
+Start: Trip begins at Rome Fiumicino International Airport (FCO) at 2:00 pm

 Airfare booking details will be sent after registration-–please wait to book your flight until you receive further instructions.